-8. Gift Basket Business
+10. Gift Basket Business

 I was recently at a craft fair where I saw someone selling gift baskets.
-They looked so cute and unique that I grabbed one for myself!
+They looked so cute and unique that I grabbed one for myself.

 You’ll be able to create a custom gift basket of your very own by picking themes for different occasions, choosing items, and then designing it all into the perfect presentation.

-9. Sticker Business
+11. Sticker Business